Skip to content

 “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance.”Galatians 5:22–23

-The Spirit confirms truth through peace, light, clarity, and a quiet sense of knowing — not through emotional fireworks.
-Emotional experiences and spiritual witnesses are not the same.
-Both are real; only the second is dispositive.
+The Spirit confirms truth through peace, light, clarity, and a sense of being known — not through anything dramatic.
+Strong emotion and spiritual witness are not the same thing.
+Both are real; the second is the one that, in time, settles us.

-Doubt is not the same as questioning.
-Honest questions drive study, prayer, and growth.
-Doubt is the active decision to distrust what you have already been shown.
+Doubt and questioning are not the same.
+Honest questions draw us into study, prayer, and growth.
+Doubt does the opposite — it asks us to set down what we’ve already been shown.

-Doubt typically enters through one of five channels:
+It usually enters through one of five doors:

-Doubt is not removed by answering every question.
-It is removed by choosing to act on what you already know and inviting the Holy Ghost back into your life.
+Doubt doesn’t leave because we’ve answered every question.
+It eases as we choose to act on what we already know and make room for the Holy Ghost to come back.
 The principles below are inspired by Grant Von Harrison’s teaching and supported by official Church doctrine.

-1. Identify your desire.
-What do you actually want?
+1. Name what you actually want.
 If you want to believe, that desire is itself a seed of faith (Alma 32:27).
-Name it.
-Write it down.
+Naming the desire — out loud, or on paper — is the first honest step.

-6. Record and remember.
-Every time the Spirit confirms something, write it down.
-Your journal of spiritual witnesses becomes your personal scripture.
+6. Record what you’re shown.
+When the Spirit confirms something, write it down.
+Over months and years your journal becomes a kind of personal scripture.

-Sometimes you do everything right and the heavens still feel silent.
-That is not failure — it is part of the process.
+Sometimes you do everything you know how to do and the heavens still feel silent.
+That isn’t failure — it’s often part of the process.

 “Ye receive no witness until after the trial of your faith.”Ether 12:6